Robert Fripp: Guitar Craft

-Fripp was offered a teaching position at the American Society for Continuous Education (ASCE) in Claymont Court, West Virginia in 1984.
-He had been involved with the ASCE since 1978, eventually serving on its board of directors, and had long been considering the idea of teaching guitar.
-His course, Guitar Craft, was begun in 1985, an offshoot of which was a performance group, "The League of Crafty Guitarists", which has released several albums.
+Fripp was offered a teaching position at the American Society for Continuous Education (ASCE) at Claymont Court in Charles Town, West Virginia, in 1984.
+He had been involved with the ASCE since 1978, eventually serving on its board of directors, and had long been considering the idea of teaching guitar through ideas derived from Bennett and Gurdjieff.
+His course, Guitar Craft, was begun in 1985, an offshoot of which was a performance group, "the League of Crafty Guitarists", which has released several albums.
 In 1986, he released the first of two collaborations with his wife, Toyah Willcox.
 The members of the California Guitar Trio are former members of The League of Crafty Guitarists and have also toured with King Crimson.
 Fripp is the patron of the Guitar Circle of Europe, which was founded in 2007, and of the Seattle Circle Guitar School, which was founded in 2010.

 In February 2009, Fripp recommended that Guitar Craft cease to exist on its 25th anniversary in 2010.

 On 1 September 2022 Fripp published The Guitar Circle, a book of writings concerning Guitar Craft.